-A four-tier security system has been set up for the safety of thousands of devotees from different parts of the district and outside who are expected to gather at Sholakia Eidgah in Kishoreganj to attend the largest Eid congregation in the country.
+The authorities have taken a four-tier security measure as tens of thousands of devotees from different parts of the district and outside are expected to gather at Sholakia Eidgah in Kishoreganj to attend the largest Eid congregation in the country.

-An attack near Sholakia Eidgah on the Eid day on July 7 in 2016 left four people ,including two on duty policemen, a woman and a suspected assailant.
+On the Eid day on July 7 in 2016, an attack near the Eidgah left two on duty policemen, a woman and a suspected assailant dead.

-CCTV and video cameras have been installed in and outside the ground to monitor the area, said Superintendent of Police Md Mashruqure Rahman Khaled.
+CCTV and two open circuit cameras have been installed at 64 points in and outside the ground to monitor the area, said Kishoreganj Superintendent of Police (SP) Md Mashrukur Rahman Khaled.

-Units of Fire Service and Civil Defense, medical teams and ambulances will also be part of the precautionary measures,
+Mobile teams, led by 15 magistrates, will also be on duty on the Eid day, he said, adding that units of Fire Service and Civil Defense, medical teams and ambulances will also be part of the precautionary measures.